John McCarty (born 1844): Life

 After he left the State Senate, he moved to Goshen, where he lived for the rest of his life.
 He had racing horse stables there, and among his horses was Joe Patchen.

 He married Margaret O'Neil in the Church of the Assumption near the end of the Civil War.
 They had no surviving children.
 In 1904, it was revealed that he had a second wife, Mary Eloise Lynch, who was living in Pittsfield.
-Mary was Margaret's niece and the mother of John's three sons: John Jr., William, and Arthur.
+Mary was Margaret's niece and the mother of McCarty's three sons: John Jr., William, and Arthur.

-John died on October 20, 1905 of pneumonia in his home in Goshen.
+McCarty died on October 20, 1905, of pneumonia in his home in Goshen.
 He was buried in Holy Cross Cemetery.